INFECTION CONTROL INITIATIVES

 • Protect healthcare workers and staff by reducing occupational exposure to infectious agents.

-• Monitor and investigate infection trends - Using surveillance systems to detect outbreaks and take corrective action.
+• Monitor and investigate infection trends by utilizing surveillance systems to detect outbreaks and implement corrective actions.

-• Including hand hygiene, sterilisation, isolation precautions, and PPE use.
+• Including hand hygiene, sterilization, isolation precautions, and PPE use.

 • Train healthcare staff through ongoing education in infection prevention practices.